Evangelism and Home Mission

 An organization called the Reformed Evangelism Taskforce is busy developing and providing materials used by the various committees.
 It publishes a quarterly evangelistic magazine call Evangel, a number of Bible courses including A Gift From Heaven, and various brochures.
 It also sponsors seminars and training sessions.

-A missionary is working among the Chinese community in Vancouver, British Columbia.
+A missionary is working among the Chinese community in the Vancouver area of British Columbia.
 A home mission project called Streetlight Ministries is underway in Hamilton, with a full time home mission worker and a home missionary.

 Many churches also support the radio program called The Voice of the Church.
 It broadcasts fifteen minute messages that can be heard in different parts of Canada.